 One of the bigger issues discussed was that of prisons.

 "We need to increase the number of officers in prisons," Marino said.
 "There are seven federal prisons in our district.
 We have the largest federal prison complex in the country.
 One officer for every 130 inmates isn't good.
 You have no idea what it's like.
 He or she can't watch all those inmates at once.
 Mace would have helped in the previous situations that occurred.
 It's smart and it's common sense.
 Can you imagine how you would feel as a family member, wondering if your relative would come home that day?
 These inmates are there for life and have nothing to lose. "

-Page 2 of 2 - He added that we need to "lock the inmates up and throw away the key."
+He added that we need to "lock the inmates up and throw away the key."